-The only way the Council can reduce the built in deficit caused by the subsidy gap, is to have less people in temporary accommodation and to discharge them into permanent accommodation where they become responsible for their own costs and to reduce the time families spend in temporary accommodation without permanent housing.
+The only way the Council can reduce the built in deficit caused by the subsidy gap long term, is to have less people in temporary accommodation and to discharge them into permanent accommodation where they become responsible for their own costs and to reduce the time families spend in temporary accommodation without permanent housing.

-The root cause of the current budget problem being the over 1300 currently in temporary accommodation for which only a part of the cost can be recovered from Government and the fact that the rate people can be moved out of this accommodation is not keeping pace with new acceptances of duty.
+The root of the financial problem is the 1300 plus clients in temporary accommodation for whom only a part of the cost can be reclaimed from Government and the fact that the number of new acceptances exceeds the rate at which people are discharged from temporary accommodation.